Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI: Experiments

 \subsection{MNIST-Split}

-The first series of experiments is performed on the popular MNIST benchmark dataset.
-The dataset is split up into five tasks, each task being the classification of two digits, e.g., the first task consists of the digits 0 and 1, task two contains the digits 2 and 3 and so on.
-The new classes are introduced with a task-incremental setup \cite{Oren_2021_ICCV}.
-In a \textit{task-incremental (\acrshort{task-il}}) setup, the neural network is additionally informed about the task identity during training as well as during inference.
-Each task has its own (separate) head, while the rest of the neurons are shared among all tasks.
-To establish a baseline, the model is firstly pretrained and then fine-tuned sequentially using a task-incremental setup, which we refer to as lower bound.
-We also establish the upper bound, in which the model is trained on the entire dataset as one task.
-Since the samples in the task-incremental setup have a binary label, all samples are grouped according to their label, which results in a binary classification task with the two classes $\left[0, 2, 4, 6, 8\right]$ and $\left[1, 3, 5, 7, 9\right]$ (each pair has a separate network head). \\
+The first series of experiments is performed on the popular MNIST dataset.
+The dataset is split up into five tasks, each task being the classification of two digits, e.g., the first task consists of the digits 0 and 1, task two contains the digits 2 and 3, and so on.
+The model is trained on the first task and then \sweb{finetuned} sequentially using a task-incremental setup, which we refer to as \sami{naive finetuning}.

-Figure \ref{fig:MNIST:split} shows the effect of Training by Explaining on the MNIST-Split dataset.
-The mean test accuracy over all tasks is increased by about 4\%, which is the most evident in the accuracy for both task one and task two compared to the baseline.
-Instead of a drop of 30\% in accuracy, the model can still classify task one with an accuracy of almost 90\% and retains an accuracy for task two of over 90\%.
+Figure \ref{fig:MNIST:split} shows the effect of \sami{\gls{rnf}} on the MNIST-Split dataset.
+The mean test accuracy over all tasks is increased by about 4\%, \slap{compared to naive finetuning} \ft{(Figure \ref{fig:MNIST:split_mean_acc})}, which is the most evident in the accuracy for both task one and task two.
+Instead of a drop of 30\% in accuracy, the model can still classify task one with an accuracy of almost 90\% and retains an accuracy for task two of over 90\%. \sami{The increase in baseline \slap{(naive fine-tuning)} accuracy after task five \slap{may} be attributed to a similarity between the shapes of digits in tasks one and five: both the digits 8 and 9 have rounded forms which makes it easier to distinguish between a 0 and a 1.} \sami{In the following experiments, all changes to the accuracy are reported in comparison to the naive finetuning baseline.}